 Depending on the size of your dwelling, you might have to rearrange a few things to make space.
-And it’s definitely a good idea to move valuable and/or breakable things out of the way.
+And it’s definitely a good idea to move valuable and breakable things out of the way entirely.

 Since the distance is a lot shorter than it would be at the park, this method might take a bit longer to tire out your dog.

 If your dog is physically up for it, a game of tug of war is another awesome indoor idea.

 For this, I would say that a rope toy works best.
 They’re durable and decent for your dog’s teeth.
-Just make sure your dog is having fun and doesn’t get too aggressive.

-Squishy Face Studio Pole
+3. Get a Squishy Face Studio Pole

 We bought this Squishy Face Studio Pole for Toby a few years ago and it has been a godsend.

-How it works is that you grab the pole and move it around so your dog will have to work to get the fleece toy at the bottom.
+To get started, you grab the pole and move it around so your dog will have to work to get the fleece toy at the bottom.
 The elastic-like cord makes the toy jump and fly around.

 And believe me, I am a tough critic when it comes to toughness and quality after witnessing Toby destroy SO MANY toys.

-Run the Stairs
+4. Run the stairs